rmcomplexity/blog/_drafts/python-logging.md

 > keyword to configure custom handlers or filters

 Another interesting thing about filters is that they see virtually every `LogRecord` that *might* be logged.
-This makes filter a great place to further customize `LogRecords`
+This makes filters a great place to further customize `LogRecords`.
+This is called "adding context".

 ##### Custom filter example